alexcg1/readme/README.md

 - My English is likewise fscked - I've lived in so many places I speak a mish-mash of American/British/New Zealand English.
 With peppering of Yiddish and other languages for shits and giggles
 - Once got stuck in the Gobi Desert for 6 months
 - Once starred on a Chinese reality TV show where I danced ballet.
 Badly.
 In drag.

+## Misc

+### General

+- Diversity and inclusion all the way.
+I'm a he/him

+### Tech

+- Break free from your Macbooks.
+All you have to lose is your chains (seriously, give me a jackhammer and five minutes alone with your shiny machine)
+- I'm a vim (okay, neovim) user.
+I want to integrate it into Google Docs but lack the time/smarts
+- Markdown and plaintext are my preferred formats.
+Though I can hold my nose and deal with Google Docs too.

+### Unpopular Opinions

+Gee, wonder why I saved this section for last?

+- Sports are just glorified tidying up.
+People putting things into other things.
+If I want to watch that I'll just watch my niece put blocks in holes
+- Star Wars isn't sci-fi.
+It's fantasy